BryanKalemba/Inksync---Real-time-editor-/README.md

   document's room to a consistent server (or a shared backing store like Redis pub/sub) so collaborators on different instances still sync.

+## The bug that taught me the most

+Early on, my server would send new clients a `syncStep1` message on connect and I assumed that alone would hand them the document.
+It didn't — `syncStep1` only tells the *other side* what it's missing; it doesn't ask for anything back.
+A brand-new client has nothing to offer in return, so the handshake technically "succeeded" while silently sending zero actual content.
+Result: opening a document that already had text in it just showed a blank page, which is about as basic a scenario as this app has, so it was a pretty humbling one to have missed.

+The fix was realising the *client* also has to send its own `syncStep1` back to the server — that's what actually pulls the existing content down.
+It's a one-line fix once you see it, but tracing through the handshake by hand (rather than assuming a library was doing the sane thing under the hood, because I'd written it myself) is what actually made the CRDT sync protocol click for me.

 ## Why this project

-I wanted to move past CRUD apps and build something where the interesting problem is *distributed systems*, not just UI — reconciling concurrent edits correctly is genuinely hard to get right, and building it from the underlying protocol (rather than dropping in a hosted service) is what taught me the most.
+I wanted something past CRUD-app territory for my portfolio — somewhere the interesting problem is genuinely distributed systems, not just the UI on top.
+Reconciling concurrent edits correctly is hard to get right, and building it from something close to the underlying protocol, instead of dropping in a fully managed service, is what actually taught me anything.